Zharnel Hughes

-Zharnel Hughes (born 13 July 1995) is an Anguilla-born British sprinter who specialises in the 100 metres and 200 metres.
+Zharnel Hughes (born 13 July 1995) is a British sprinter who specialises in the 100 metres and 200 metres.
 Born and raised in the British Overseas Territory of Anguilla, he has competed internationally for Great Britain in the Olympic Games, World Athletics and European Athletics events, and for England at the Commonwealth Games, since 2015.
-A double Commonwealth Games (2018, 2022), double European Championships (2018, 2022) gold medalist as part of the 4 × 100 metres relay, Hughes has twice been European champion individually; over 100 metres in 2018, and 200 metres in 2022.
+A double Commonwealth Games (2018, 2022) and double European Championships (2018, 2022) gold medalist as part of the 4 × 100 metres relay, Hughes has twice been European champion individually; over 100 metres in 2018, and 200 metres in 2022.
 In 2023, he broke both British sprint records, before winning his first global individual medal, a bronze in the 100 metres at the 2023 World championships.

 Hughes had significant success in his youth representing Anguilla, winning at the CARIFTA Games, Central American and Caribbean Junior Championships in Athletics and the Pan American Junior Athletics Championships.
 He holds the Anguillian national records in both 100 m and 200 m.

 Following his transfer of allegiance Hughes placed fifth in the 200 m final at the 2015 World Championships in Athletics.
 Injury affected his 2016 and 2017 seasons and he was eliminated in the rounds-stage at the 2016 European Athletics Championships and 2017 World Championships in Athletics.
 He returned to fitness in 2018 and won the 4 × 100 metres relay title at the 2018 Commonwealth Games with England.
 Hughes crossed the line first in the final of the 200 metres at the Games, but was disqualified for impeding an athlete in the neighbouring lane.